AdeyAA/CloudUploader/README.md

 ## Features

--Uplaod files to a cloud storage service (e.g., AWS s3).
+- Uplaod files to a cloud storage service (e.g., AWS s3).
-	-Specify a target directory and storage class.
+	- Specify a target directory and storage class.
-	-Upload with a progress bar (requires `pv`).
+	- Upload with a progress bar (requires `pv`).
-	-Encrypt the file before uploading.
+	- Encrypt the file before uploading.
-	-Check if a file already exists in S3 and prompt for overwrite, skip, or rename.
+	- Check if a file already exists in S3 and prompt for overwrite, skip, or rename.
-	-Generate a pre-signed URL for sharing after a succesful upload (valid for 1 hour.
+	- Generate a pre-signed URL for sharing after a succesful upload (valid for 1 hour.
-	-Error handling for invalid file paths, missing files, and upload failures.
+	- Error handling for invalid file paths, missing files, and upload failures.